 Reserve Requirement: The PJM Interconnection, the largest centrally-dispatched, bid-based electricity market in North America, calculates the amount of generation capacity needed for continued system reliability and allocates the operating reserve obligation to each supplier based on its share of summer peak load.
 Each supplier is then responsible for installing or purchasing the necessary capacity to meet its own obligation.
 PJM’s approach has guaranteed that more than enough capacity will be on-line in 2001 and 2002.

-Although they require additional regulatory oversight, both of these alternatives are consistent with efficient competition and, if properly designed and implemented, do not discriminate among market players.
+Both alternatives require additional regulatory oversight.
+However, if properly designed and implemented, they can be consistent with efficient competition and not discriminate among market players.
 They will not therefore deter entry or delay competition in Japan’s electricity market.

 Nuclear Power